bbauska/IllinoisTech-Fundamentals-WebDev/README.md

 but it&apos;s the speed at which it does it.
 It does it at that time in four nanoseconds.
 Now we&apos;re sending that millions of times a second to communicate.
-So you have 6.3 megabytes of memory it&apos;s holding, you&apos;re talking to this computer using paper punch cards.
+So you have 6.3 megabytes of memory it&apos;s holding, you&apos;re talking to this computer using paper punch cards.</p>

-You don&apos;t even have a keyboard you&apos;re typing in.
-You&apos;re trying to make it do equations, and it&apos;s storing only up to 6.3 megabytes of an equation at a time.
+<p>You don&apos;t even have a keyboard you&apos;re typing in.
+You&apos;re trying to
+make it do equations, and it&apos;s storing only up to 6.3 megabytes of an equation at a time.
 So at this point you basically have a computer that can run an equation, give you an answer, run an equation, give you an